 In January 2012, Angela Tan, a high school student at St. Theresa’s College (STC), uploaded on Facebook several pictures of her and her classmates (Nenita Daluz and Julienne Suzara) wearing only their undergarments.

 Thereafter, some of their classmates reported said photos to their teacher, Mylene Escudero.
-Escudero, through her students, viewed and downloaded said pictures.
+Escudero, through a student’s Facebook account, viewed and downloaded said pictures.
 She showed the said pictures to STC’s Discipline-in-Charge for appropriate action.

 Later, STC found Tan et al to have violated the student’s handbook and banned them from “marching” in their graduation ceremonies scheduled in March 2012.